anhnt0212/msphpsql/README.md

 ## Remarks

-Official sqlsrv_num_rows documentation on http://php.net/manual/en/function.sqlsrv-num-rows.php is misleading.
+Official sqlsrv_num_rows documentation on http://php.net/manual/en/function.sqlsrv-num-rows.php might be misleading.
-If you look at SQL Native Client documentation on https://msdn.microsoft.com/en-us/library/ms711835(v=vs.85).aspx , sqlsrv_num_rows in fact returns the number of rows affected.
+If you look at the SQL Native Client documentation on https://msdn.microsoft.com/en-us/library/ms711835(v=vs.85).aspx , sqlsrv_num_rows in fact returns the number of rows affected.

 ## Prerequisites